 And for beverages, the SodaStream Fizzi is an easy way to create tasty sparkling drinks using water at home.
 Plus, there are tons of different flavor combinations you can make with SodaStream branded flavor drops.

 To be honest, this popcorn machine and drink-maker will cost less in the long run than actually buying movie theater snacks and drinks.
-The high prices at the concession stand are something we absolutely won’t miss.By clicking our links, you’re supporting our research.
-As an Amazon Associate, we earn a small commission from qualifying purchases.
-Recommendations are not part of any business incentives.
+The high prices at the concession stand are something we absolutely won’t miss.We may receive a commission when you buy through our links, but our reporting and recommendations are always independent and objective.